 Approx. duration: 36 months

-Start Date: September – November
+Start Date: September and January

 Attendance: One day a week at the Rural Campus

-Course Summary: A Heavy Vehicle (HV) technician services, inspects and repairs HVs, categorised by the Department of Transport as category N2 or N3, and associated trailers, with the associated ancillaries.
-They work in either a dealership that focusses on a particular manufacturer, or for an independent garage, franchise or large fleet operator that deals with many different makes of vehicles.
+A Heavy Vehicle (HV) technician services, inspects and repairs HVs, categorised by the Department of Transport as category N2 or N3, and associated trailers, with the associated ancillaries.
+They work in either a dealership that focuses on a particular manufacturer, or for an independent garage, franchise or large fleet operator that deals with many different makes of vehicles.
 They work on all the systems found within the vehicle.
-The nature of the work ranges from replacing simple parts through to solving complex faults with the use of diagnostic methods and equipment.
+The nature of the work ranges from replacing simple parts to solving complex faults with the use of diagnostic methods and equipment.
 The day-to-day tasks faced by the technician are constantly changing, driven by the introduction of ever more complex technologies and diagnostic techniques.

 Note: On completion of the standard the Engineering Technician will be eligible to apply for registration as an Engineering Technician with a relevant professional body.